Origin and History

-In 1757, the regiment was with the Reichsarmee operating in Thuringia and Saxony.
+In 1757, one battalion of the regiment was with the Reichsarmee operating in Thuringia and Saxony.
+The other regiment was at Ulm.
 In August, this army combined with a French contingent under the Prince de Soubise to form the Franco-Imperial Army for the planned reconquest of Saxony.
 Soubise rated this regiment as "poor".

 By mid-August 1759, during the Austro-Imperial campaign in Saxony, 1 battalion of the regiment was attached to Zweibrücken's Corps.
 On September 21, this battalion probably took part in the Combat of Korbitz where it would have been deployed in Stolberg's Division.

 To do: campaign of 1760

 Troopers were armed with a brown musket and a sword.

 Black tricorne laced gold.
 Neckstock black.
 Buttons gold.
 Sash and sword knot.
 Gaiters white.
 Brown scabbard.

 Colonel Flag: white field; center device consisting of a black double eagle with silver beak and claws, silver halos, golden crown lined white, a silver sword with a silver handle in its right claw, a blue and silver Imperial orb in its left claw.
 In the shield on the breast of the double eagle: 1st and 4th cantons gold with red diagonal bar (upper left to lower right) known as Badischer Straß, 2nd and 3rd cantons red-white checkered field (Hochberg) like Baden-Baden.